onurkybsi/cluster-operator/README.md

 ```

 2. _cluster-operator_ needs _kubeconfig_ file to communicate with the API server of a Kubernetes cluster.
 You should assign the value of `KUBECONFIG_FILE_PATH` in `application.properties` which created in the `/target` folder as the path of that file.
-3. Finally, you can run _cluster-operator_
+3. Finally, you can run _cluster-operator_ via executing command below in the `/target` folder

 ```bash
 java -jar ./target/cluster-operator-1.0.0-SNAPSHOT.jar